 Counselling helps people think about the problems they are experiencing in order to find a way to deal with them.
 Your GP can refer you for talking treatments, which are available on the NHS.

-Talking therapies are available on the NHS In more serious cases, medication or a combination of medication and talking therapies may be recommended by your doctor.
+In more serious cases, medication or a combination of medication and talking therapies may be recommended by your doctor.
 Charity Rethink Mental Illness has lots of information on treatment options on their website and the NHS have more information about options available here.

 SANE's spokesman said treatments can also help to improve a person’s motivation and their ability to take an interest and enjoy things.

 "There is also growing evidence that mindfulness-based therapies, which are based on meditation techniques, can be useful," he added.

 “The act of taking the first step can feel daunting, but you should remember that depression is extremely common and people can and do recover from this condition.

 “The sooner you receive the help that you need, the better your chances are of making a good recovery.”

 Samaritans is a registered charity that provides confidential, emotional support for anyone feeling in anyway distressed and can be contacted 24 hours a day, seven days a week on 08457 90 90 90.
 If you don’t want to speak over the phone, they can be contacted by email at firstname.lastname@example.org.
 Volunteers endeavour to respond to emails within 12 hours.

 Children, teenagers and adults up to the age of 35 experiencing suicidal thoughts can contact the national confidential helpline HopeLineUK on 0800 068 41 41 between 10am and 10pm Monday to Friday, or between 2pm and 5pm at the weekend.
 You can also send a text to 07786 209697.